hariseldon99/hariseldon99.github.io/MediaServer_notes.md

       * You may also need the [non-web remote gui](http://wiki.amule.org/wiki/FAQ_amulegui) for initial access and config.

       * Note that radarr, sonarr, lidarr etc do not integrate with edonkey or any other p2p network besides usenet and bittorrent.
 As a workaround, set the [incoming folder of amule downloads](https://wiki.amule.org/wiki/AMule_files#Directories) to wherever (I have it set to /var/lib/amuled/.aMule/Incoming), then install the ["Auto Organnize Plugin"](https://jellyfin.org/docs/general/server/plugins/index.html#auto-organize) to Jellyfin and have it monitor the amule download folder for content, which it then integrates into Jellyfin's Libraries.
 This way, I can manually set downloads and they, at least, get integrated into Jellyfin properly.

-  * [MLdonkey](http://mldonkey.sourceforge.net): A p2p client (with a headless web interface) that supports multiple p2p networks.
-The standard setup described in their wiki should work well.
-Haven't really tried it as it doesn't integrate with any of the indexers (radarr, sonarr etc).

   * [Youtube Downloader](https://ytdl-org.github.io/youtube-dl/) with a nice [php-web interface](https://github.com/outkastm/Youtube-dl-WebUI).
 If you've got nginx setup already then simply clone the repository into your website.